koliseoapi/help/content/users/edit.md

 After deleting your user:

-* All your talks, feedback or likes will be removed from the server.
+* We will remove all your talks, feedback or bookmarks.
 * We will reassign any existing tickets or events with sold tickets to a different user.
-They will be kept for accounting purposes.
+We will keep them for accounting purposes.

 ## Merge of user information

-The merge of data from multiple user accounts that share the same e-mail address is not supported yet.
+Koliseo does not support the merge of data from multiple user accounts that share the same e-mail address.
 That means that it is possible to log in with a Google or Linkedin account with the same e-mail address, but those would be two different users.
-To help with this, the login page shows which provider you used the last time.
+To help avoid confusion, the login page shows which provider you used the last time.

 ## UUID